-And one more awesome thing is I’ve just had an awesome Brain Explosion for The Forest King.
+And one more awesome thing is I’ve just had an awesome Brain Explosion.
 The book has already morphed so much in mind from that original 30k draft, and I was a bit worried that it was changing too much.
 But today I suddenly put a piece of the puzzle into place, and understood that I was still trying to say the thing I’d always wanted to say.
 All that’s changing is the surface story.
 You know, a lot of writers say not to start with big picture theme stuff, but I’m not like that.
 I’m always looking for the deeper meaning in a story, and the actual story I’m wanting to tell via subtext.
 I guess I can’t commit to a novel unless I think it has a deeper thematic meaning.
 Anyway, if I’m approaching it all wrong, then sod it, I don’t care.
 This is how I create.

 Geez Louise do I feel GOOD!

 How long will this last, I wonder?
 Oh well, I’ll find out soon enough.

 I’ve been using index cards the last few days to record my ideas.
 Here is a list of random thoughts I have about thismethod.

 1) Using index cards is a waste of paper, and this stresses me out.
 If I continue with this method, I will reuse any card I can.